Lolzkitso/old-roblox-gui/README.md

 > "Does this include Skyboxes and Old Lighting?"

 Yes!
-Unfortunatly, though, in an update, the "Compatability" Lighting setting, used in most games, was retired and, a little while ago, it seems like Lighting settings like ShadowMap and Future were removed.
-(Rip ShadowMap :(, you will be missed)
+Unfortunatly, though, in an update, the "Compatability" Lighting setting, used in most games, was retired and, a little while ago, it seems like Lighting settings like ShadowMap and Future were also retired.
+(Rip ShadowMap & Voxel :(, yall will be missed)

 > "Does this contain old code?"

 No, since most of the code used back in 2020 or older is now depricated.
 And I want this to work for newer games aswell that, for example, can't use LegacyChatService.

+> "Can you record or take screenshotss?"

+I'm pretty sure in Roblox's TOS, it's prohibited to add files to a users' device, so no. But the ui DOES still mimic what will happen when you would take a screenshot or record a video, though.

 # Installation!